VeryGoodOpenSource/flame_behaviors/README.md

 #### Input behaviors

-The `flame_behaviors` package also provides input behaviors, these behaviors are just a sugarcoating over the existing Flame input mixins for components.
+The `flame_behaviors` package also provides input behaviors.
+These behaviors are a layer over the existing Flame input mixins for components.
 These behaviors will trigger when their parent entity is being interacted with by the user.
 So these events are always relative to the parent entity.